-For example, the participating residence modeled to receive the maximum amount of shadow flicker in both the V150 and V162 layouts is surrounded by trees that are not accounted for by the model.
-Similarly, the participating residence modeled to receive the maximum amount of shadow flicker in the GE-127 layout is also surrounded by trees that are not accounted for by the model.
+For example, the participating residence modeled to receive the maximum amount of shadow flicker in the V162 layout is surrounded by trees that are not accounted for by the model.
+Similarly, the participating residence modeled to receive the maximum amount of shadow flicker in the SG170 layout is also surrounded by trees that are not accounted for by the model.
 These trees provide an obstruction to shadows from nearby proposed turbines.
-There are no non-participating residences which the model calculates will receive more than 30 hours of shadow flicker per year for each of the three turbine models.
+There are no non-participating residences which the model calculates will receive more than 30 hours of shadow flicker per year for either of the turbine models.